gabor-s/aurelia-mdl-dialog/README.md

 It can be used to:

-* show a modal or non-modal dialog (the dialog is notified via `Promise`, when the dialog is shown)
+* show a modal or non-modal dialog (the dialog is notified via `Promise` when it is shown)
 * pass values to the dialog
-* return a string value from the dialog TODO: link
+* return a [string](https://html.spec.whatwg.org/multipage/forms.html#the-dialog-element) value from the dialog
-* close the dialog (the caller is notified via `Promise`, when the dialog is closed)
+* close the dialog (the caller is notified via `Promise` when the dialog is closed)

 ## <a name="live-demo"></a>Live demo